KCK RBI

 Today’s Growth

-•Since 2010, the KCK RBI program has given more than 900 urban boys and girls the opportunity to learn
+•Since 2010, the KCK RBI program has given more than 1,600 urban boys and girls the opportunity to

-the sport of baseball and important life skills in a safe, supervised summer activity.
+learn the sport of baseball/softball and important life skills in a safe supervised environment.

 •Every year, the KCK RBI program sends teams to the regional playoffs where they have the opportunity to